 Summaries of Influential Bands in this Era include:

-The Lewis Family – Lincolnton Ga
+The Lewis Family – Lincolnton, Ga

 The family band got its start in 1947 as the Lewis Brothers, playing mostly country and fiddle tunes at square dances, etc. In approximately 1951, when other family members joined, they became “The Lewis Family” and switched to all gospel music.
 With the exposure provided by a local television station WJBF in Augusta, the group grew in popularity and visibility throughout the late 1950’s and 1960’s.
 In the early 1960’s, most of the band members left their day jobs and devoted themselves to music full-time.
 The band members at this time were: Pop Lewis on bass, Wallace on guitar, Talmadge on mandolin and fiddle, Little Roy on banjo and Miggie, Polly and Janis on vocals.
 The Lewis Family played their first bluegrass festival in 1969 in Hugo, Oklahoma and the world of bluegrass gospel was off and running thanks to The Lewis Family and this new festival format.
+The Lewis Family are members of the Georgia Music Hall Of Fame, The IBMA Bluegrass Music Hall Of Fame.

 Walter Butler And The Sun Valley Boys